ampproject/amp.dev/_reference/amp-pixel.md

 #### Substitutions

 The `amp-pixel` allows all standard URL variable substitutions.
-See (Substitutions Guide)[../spec/amp-var-substitutions.md] for more info.
+See [Substitutions Guide](https://github.com/ampproject/amphtml/blob/master/builtins/../spec/amp-var-substitutions.md) for more info.

 For instance:
 {% highlight html %}